 1. Google Web Designer For Google Display Ads

-Apart from responsive Google Ads, Google Web Designer provides one of the most straightforward and accessible free tools for creating a new and attractive display ad.
-It is easy to use and offers a professional look for your campaign — when done right.
+Apart from responsive Google Ads, Google Web Designer provides one of the most straightforward and accessible free tools for creating a new, attractive display ad.
+When done right, it is easy to use and offers a professional look for your campaign.

-However, remember that you need to develop a unique ad copy on your own.
+However, remember that you need to develop a unique ad copy independently.
 Once you know the words, you need to follow these simple steps.

 A. Download The Page Builder

-Of course, the first step you need to follow is downloading Google Web Designer.
+Of course, downloading Google Web Designer is the first step you must follow.
 Before doing so, Windows users should ensure that their operating system is updated.
-You may only install the tool in systems that have Windows 7 or later versions for Windows and OS 10.10 or later versions for Mac.
+You may only install the tool on systems that have Windows 7 or later versions for Windows and OS 10.10 or later versions for Mac.

 B. Use A Template

-Once you open Google Web Designer, you can choose from ten templates to begin your work.
+Once you open Google Web Designer, you can choose ten templates to begin your work.